Archdiocese of Washington: 2020 to present

+The former assistant superintendent of Catholic schools in Washington, Kenneth Gaughan, was charged in September 2018 with embezzling more than $438,000 from the archdiocese.
+He also took over $2.1 million from the Federal Government in Paycheck Protection Program (PPP) loans and Economic Injury Disaster Loans (EIDL).
+He pleaded guilty in September 2022 and was sentenced to 78 months in prison.

-In December 2020, during the COVID-19 pandemic, the archdiocese sued the city of Washington, objecting to an attendance cap of 50 parishioners per mass or other service to prevent the spread of infection.
+In December 2020, during the COVID-19 pandemic, the archdiocese sued the City of Washington, objecting to an attendance cap of 50 parishioners per Mass or other service to prevent the spread of infection.
 Before the suit went to trial, the two parties settled, with the city raising the attendance cap to 250 attendees or one quarter of the church's allowed seating.

+St. Jane Frances de Chantal Church in Bethesda, Maryland was the target of an arson and vandalism attack in July 2022.
+The fire caused no structural damage.
+However, the eucharist was scattered on the floor of the sanctuary, and statues were overturned.

-Pope Francis named Cardinal Robert McElroy as archbishop on January 6, 2025.
+Pope Francis named Cardinal Robert McElroy as archbishop of Washington on January 6, 2025.
+Immaculate Conception Church in Washington opened its new Frassati Chapel in August 2025.
+Named after the Italian Pier Giorgio Frassati, who was canonized in September 2025, the chapel is intended for perpetual adoration of the eucharist.

+In October 2025, a man was arrested outside the Cathedral of Saint Matthew just before the start of the annual Red Mass there.
+Police discovered hundreds of IEDs in a tent that the suspect, Louis Geri, had set up near the building.

 Sex abuse scandal

-In November 2002, the Prelature of Opus Dei received a complaint from an adult woman accusing C. John McCloskey of sexual misconduct while he was serving as the director of the Catholic Information Center, part of the Archdiocese of Washington.
-Following an investigation, Opus Dei found the accusation to be credible, and McCloskey was removed as director of the Catholic Information Center.
-Restrictions were placed on his pastoral assignments (particularly involving women), and Opus Dei paid $977,000 in a settlement reached with the woman in question in 2005.
+In November 2002, the Prelature of Opus Dei received a complaint from an adult woman accusing C. John McCloskey of sexual misconduct while he was serving as the director of the Catholic Information Center, a part of the Archdiocese of Washington.
+Following an investigation, Opus Dei found the accusation to be credible, and McCloskey was removed as director of the center.
+Restrictions were placed on his pastoral assignments, and Opus Dei paid $977,000 in a settlement reached with the woman in question in 2005.

-The Archdiocese of Washington in December 2006 paid a $1.6 million settlement to 16 men with credible accusations of sexual abuse by archdiocesan clergy from 1962 to 1982.In September 2018, the United States Conference of Catholic Bishops (USCCB) announced that it was investigating the archdiocese for reports of sex abuse by clergy.In October 2018, the archdiocese released the names of 31 archdiocesan clergy with credible accusations of sexually abusing minors since 1948.
+The archdiocese in December 2006 paid a $1.6 million settlement to 16 men with credible accusations of sexual abuse by archdiocesan clergy from 1962 to 1982.
+In September 2018, the United States Conference of Catholic Bishops (USCCB) announced that it was investigating the archdiocese for reports of sex abuse by clergy.
+In October 2018, the archdiocese released the names of 31 archdiocesan clergy with credible accusations of sexually abusing minors since 1948.

-Reverend Urbano Vazquez from the Shrine of the Sacred Heart in Columbia Heights was convicted in August 2019 of four counts of sexual abuse involving two girls.
-He had groped a 13-year-old in 2015, kissed and groped a nine-year-old in 2016 and sexually assaulted an adult female in 2016.
+Urbano Vazquez from the Shrine of the Sacred Heart in Columbia Heights was convicted in August 2019 of four counts of sexual abuse involving two girls.
 In November 2019, Vazquez was sentenced to 15 years in prison.

-In October 2019, The Washington Post reported that police were investigating an allegation that Bishop Michael Bransfield from the Diocese of Wheeling-Charleston had inappropriately touched a nine-year-old girl at the Basilica of the National Shrine of the Immaculate Conception in Washington while on a 2012 trip.
-Bransfield served at the basilica in several positions during the 1980s Bransfield denied the allegation.
-Bransfield, who had resigned as bishop in 2018, had been banned from performing priestly functions in his former diocese in March 2019.